ml-archive/kotlin-template/README.md

 We believe this is a much needed "standardization" of the current Android development practices that will help onboarding of new developers, but also handover to clients and general collaboration.

+## Flow of control
+Example:
+1. View subscribes to ViewModel's LiveData instance(s).
+2. User clicks a button that loads a list of posts in a view.
+3. OnClickListener executes a Interactor/UseCase asynchronously in the business logic layer.
+4. The Interactor runs in the background accessing a post repository which fetches a list of posts
+5. ViewModel gets result from the Interactor and updates local view state, which triggers a LiveData update
+6. View is updated since it's observing the LiveData instance from our ViewModel.

 ## Modules
 We try enforce clean architecture via modularization.
 Our projects are split in the following modules: